-Bruse’s work has included representing firm clients before state and federal courts, the Department of Justice, the Securities and Exchange Commission, the Department of Labor, the Consumer Finance Protection Bureau, the Equal Employment Opportunity Commission, the National Collegiate Athletic Association, the Texas Department of Insurance, the Public Utility Commission of Texas, the Texas Workforce Commission and numerous state attorneys general.
+Bruse’s work involves representing firm clients before state and federal courts at every level.
+He has represented firm clients before the Department of Justice, the Securities and Exchange Commission, the Department of Labor, the Consumer Finance Protection Bureau, the Equal Employment Opportunity Commission, the National Collegiate Athletic Association, the Texas Department of Insurance, the Public Utility Commission of Texas, the Texas Workforce Commission and numerous state attorneys general.

-In the sports arena, Bruse has been called upon to represent athletes and university athletic staff before school tribunals and the NCAA.
+In the sports arena, Bruse has been called upon to represent athletes and athletic staff before school tribunals and the NCAA.
 He has defended and counseled these firm clients in matters involving allegations of school policy violations, recruiting rules violations, impermissible benefits, transfer eligibility issues, testing for banned substances and sexual assault.
-In addition, Bruse represented and counseled firm clients in the NFL and NCAA class action concussion settlements and represented several NFL cheerleaders in labor arbitration.
+Bruse also counseled and represented former players in the NFL class action concussion litigation and has represented NFL cheerleaders in labor arbitration.

-In media and entertainment, Bruse has represented television broadcasting companies and stations across the country, media companies, media executives, writers, producers and entertainers.
-Bruse has made his own contribution to media, providing on-air legal commentary for television, radio and podcasts on dozens of occasions.
+In media and entertainment, Bruse has represented several television broadcasting companies and their associated television stations, various media organizations, media executives, producers, writers and entertainers.
+He has made his own contribution to media, providing on-air legal commentary for television, radio, and podcasts on dozens of occasions.

 Bruse has several years of extensive and varied experience working with national and regional media on behalf of firm clients whose cases have attracted public attention.
-He has presented his clients’ cases to reporters and producers from all of the major television networks, ESPN, ABC’s Nightline, CBS’s 60 Minutes, USA Today, The New York Times, The Wall Street Journal, The Washington Post, the Houston Chronicle, Texas Lawyer, New York Magazine, Sports Illustrated, and many other media organizations, to ensure that his clients’ side of the story is told.
+He has presented his clients’ cases to reporters and producers from the Big Four television networks, ESPN, ABC’s Nightline, CBS’s 60 Minutes, USA Today, The New York Times, The Wall Street Journal, The Washington Post and many other media organizations, to ensure that his clients’ side of the story is told.

 Primary Areas of Practice